London’s ‘Remain’ vote in the EU Referendum

 In the pair below, the map on the left has the same shading as the one at the top of this page: grading the ‘Remain’ share of the referendum vote from highest to lowest (darkest grey).
 The map on the right uses the same scale of shading to grade the boroughs of London by the percentage of economically active persons aged 16–64 with a degree or equivalent or above (as at 2014).
 They’re not a perfect match, because other attributes mentioned above doubtless also played a part – but they’re far closer than any other pairing.

 Sources: Information on referendum voters’ characteristics is primarily drawn from Lord Ashcroft’s ‘How Did You Vote?’ poll.
 Information on boroughs’ demographic, economic and social characteristics is primarily drawn from the London Datastore’s borough profiles.
 BBC News gathered and analysed data for individual wards (where possible) in February 2017, and drew broadly similar conclusions to those above.

 See also Hidden London’s page on London demographics.

 † TV news broadcasters seeking vox pops from Remainers and Brexiteers regularly take their cameras to the boroughs of Lambeth and Havering respectively.
-In Lambeth 40 per cent of all residents aged 16 and over have a degree, compared with 10 per cent in Havering (2011 census).
+According to the 2011 census, a Lambeth resident is four times more likely to have a degree than a Havering resident.